Afraid not. Promo codes aren’t able to be used in conjunction with any other offers.

 What countries does Osmo Nutrition NZ ship to?

-At this time we ship to New Zealand only.
+At this time we ship to New Zealand and Australia, .com.au coming shortly.
 To order online for Europe (including the U.K.), go to osmonutrition.co.uk.
 To order online for USA and Canada, go to osmonutrition.com.
 We are working on other international distributions at the moment, so please check back.

 Do you ship to PO Boxes or military addresses?

 At this time, we are unable to ship any PO boxes or military addresses.
 If you have a friend with a physical address near by, we’d be happy to ship your order to them.
 Just add that address into the “Ship To” fields during the checkout process.

 Once your order is shipped from our warehouse, you’ll receive an email with a tracking number link which you can follow.

 Not completely satisfied?
 We'll make it right.
 See return info here.

 We offer a 100% Satisfaction Guarantee on products purchased directly from Osmo Nutrition.
 If you are not satisfied with your purchase, you may return the remainder of the product to us for a full refund or exchange within 30-days of receipt.
 You do not need a return number or authorization to send in a return.
 Please note that if you purchased an Osmo Nutrition product from a retailer or other vendor and are not satisfied, you must return the product to your place of purchase.

 Please see our Return and Exchange Policyfor full details.

 My item arrived damaged.
 What can I do?